 Just a few of the profit models created by this new internet system include the following:

 As it stands now, given the power of web 2.0, it’s unlikely this system will change anytime soon.
 What web 3.0 promises, however, is an opportunity for average people like you and me to see a little return on all that data we create every time we go online.
-It’s all because of blockchain.
+It’s all because of blockchain technology.

-- Mint your own currency.
 That’s right, minting currency is no longer the sole domain of the Federal Reserve.
 It’s all made possible through web 3.0 technology, and creating your own personal tokens or cryptocurrency through platforms like Privi.
 By assigning a dollar amount to these tokens, they can be distributed to your social media following, or via some other networking system.
 Those produced can then be used to pay the content creator for their product or service.

 In other words, you may one day be able to buy digital music from Radiohead, using Radiohead Bucks, minted and controlled by Radiohead themselves.
 But this system won’t just benefit major rock stars.
 It could also benefit smaller artists and content creators writing code, building their own apps, or making any kind of digital content to buy and sell on the crypto marketplace.
 These systems are still in their infancy, but they’re here to stay, and growing fast.

-- Democratize ownership of physical properties.
 No matter what iteration of the internet is most current — from web 3.0 to web 304 — most value will remain locked up in physical assets like real estate, apartments, and condos in the major cities of the world, or even vacation properties in some of the world’s most far flung and desirable destinations.

 Thanks to web 3.0, instead of listing a property for sale on the local real estate market, property owners could essentially make their property a digital asset backed by an NFT.
 These properties are able to be purchased in incredibly small increments, sometimes as small as 1% of the value, and with nothing more than some crypto.
 The property would then be managed by a decentralized insurance pool.